 Separation Anxiety in Puppies

 As most pet owners know, dogs form their habits early on during puppyhood.
 As a result, monitoring and correcting behavioral issues as soon as possible is critical.
-Here are some tips to help you prevent separation anxiety before it starts:
+Here are some tips for dogs and separation anxiety to help you prevent it before it starts:

 Crate Training: While crating might not be right for every dog, it’s easier to build these habits and help your puppy develop a healthy relationship with his/her crate early on.
 Many dog owners find great success with crate training, as it plays into their dog’s natural instincts of feeling safe in warm and enclosed spaces.
 While many dogs feel safer when left alone in a crate, it’s important to monitor their behavior to see if his/her anxiety increases when crated.